marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 ![jj591583_figure05](../ef6/media/jj591583-figure05.png)

+?

 ## NotMapped

 Code first convention dictates that every property that is of a supported data type is represented in the database.
-But this isn’t always the case in your applications.
+But this isn?t always the case in your applications.
 For example you might have a property in the Blog class that creates a code based on the Title and BloggerName fields.
 That property can be created dynamically and does not need to be stored.
 You can mark any properties that do not map to the database with the NotMapped annotation such as this BlogCode property.

 ```
     [NotMapped]